Skip to Content

 Address: 6490 S Shore Dr, Clear Lake, IA 50428, United States

-Clear Lake State Park is a great place to visit if you’re looking for some peace and quiet.
-The park is located on the shores of Clear Lake, which makes it a great spot for fishing, swimming, and kayaking.
+Clear Lake State Park is a great place to visit if you’re looking for some peace.
+The park is located on Clear Lake’s shores, making it a great spot for fishing, swimming, and kayaking.

 9. Dolliver State Park